haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   zoom resn UNK <br>
 </a>

-The visual analysis reveals that the top 10 models not only have very similar HADDOCK scores, they also adopt similar binding modes and are very close to the reference structure.
+The visual analysis reveals that the top 10 models not only have very similar HADDOCK scores but they also adopt similar binding modes and are very close to the reference structure.

 <br>
 <center>